 - Apps failing to deliver as per business requirements

-- Inflexibility creating restrictions in business process change
+- Inflexibility creating restrictions in the business process change

 When Agile is Not so Agile

-Agility demands to be measured keeping the viewpoint of target customer in the center.
-Undoubtedly, enterprises should keep a close watch of their teams’ performances, but they also must remain focused on metrics like new customer registrations, customer satisfaction, revenue growth, new features that are based on time periods (month, quarter, year), etc.
+Creating an Agile Enterprise demands to be measured keeping the viewpoint of the target customer in the center.
+Undoubtedly, enterprises should keep a close watch on their teams’ performances, but they also must remain focused on metrics like new customer registrations, customer satisfaction, revenue growth, new features that are based on time periods (month, quarter, year), etc.

 Being Truly Agile

-The vision to become a true agile enterprise involves agility being a driving force in their underlying architecture.
-Surprisingly, one can find large number of projects in which the first thing that their management team has planned to build is a user interface (UI).
+The vision to become a truly Creating an Agile Enterprise involves agility being a driving force in their underlying architecture.
+Surprisingly, one can find a large number of projects in which the first thing that their management team has planned to build is a user interface (UI).
 UI is surely one of the critical aspects for any successful project to consider, but there are other more important areas that demand to be given priority by organizations before building their user interface; those areas include planning to attract new customers onboard, figuring out ways for the server team to support their underlying infrastructure and also ways in which their operation team can extend support to customer calls, and ways to accommodate new customer requests through rules or configurations.

 Instead of focusing on other priorities, the norm is to create a web page first, start pitching customers, and consider other aspects later.
-That approach may work for a cash-starved startup, but may create major crisis situations for many enterprises.
-Architects and business partners are required to collaborate up front and focus on a far-sighted vision involving what their services and products should do.
-This is the stage where the architects start exploring their requirements for abilities including reliability, scalability, portability, maintainability, etc. This stage is followed by creation of user stories to be included in the roadmap.
+That approach may work for a cash-starved startup but may create major crisis situations for many enterprises.
+Architects and business partners are required to collaborate upfront and focus on a far-sighted vision involving what their services and products should do.
+This is the stage where the architects start exploring their requirements for abilities including reliability, scalability, portability, maintainability, etc. This stage is followed by the creation of user stories to be included in the roadmap.